Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 What does that tell you?

-No, she she wouldn't tell me why either.
+No, she wouldn't tell me why either.

 They both don't even wear dresses.

-Well, of course she didn't tell you why, because she can't.
+Well, of course, she didn't tell you why because she can't.

 No.

-She just thinks there she's a woman.
+She just thinks she's a woman.

 Well, how did you turn out to be not like your mom?